VoidSecondary/penkitscript/README.md

 **2.** No customization ( will heavily brush this up and allow customization within june).
 **3.** As I get more experience with hands-on hacking.
 More resources will be available in this script as to make it the only script you need for setting up a quick hacking vps.
 **4.** Broken security.
 PIP installs everything as root, and so this is unsafe practice and be aware of this.

+Be ready for a complete overhaul sometime in the following 2-3 weeks.